A person playing a micro simulation

 AI governance: change management

 A fast-growing entertainment streaming company has an AI problem.
-Teams across the business have been adopting AI tools on their own, with no standards, no oversight, and no paper trail, and the legal and reputational exposure is mounting.
+Teams have adopted tools on their own with no standards, no oversight, and no paper trail, and the legal and reputational exposure is mounting.
 You have been brought in to lead a new AI governance office and make it stick.

-Across three decision points you will prioritise which stakeholders to engage first, navigate a one-to-one meeting with a vocal opponent who fears governance will slow his team down, and choose what to tackle first when compliance gaps, resistant leaders, rising costs, and executive impatience all compete for your attention.
-Concepts covered include stakeholder mapping, the trust cycle, the difference between compliance and genuine adoption, and why the people side of change must come before the process side.
+You will choose which stakeholders to engage first, navigate a one-to-one with a vocal opponent who fears governance will slow his team down, and decide what to tackle first when compliance gaps, resistance, costs, and executive impatience all compete for your attention.
+Stakeholder mapping and the trust cycle anchor the feedback.

 Play the AI governance micro business simulation